We are ready for Summer 2021!

 August 1st - 7th, 2021

-Come to join FDS for an Annual Overnight Camp that you will never forget!
+Come to join FDS for an Annual Overnight Summer Camp that you will never forget!

-This summer, the overnight camp will be exploring new campgrounds at the beautiful location in Oakhurst, California.
-Calvin Crest Camp is a conference center located near the south gate of Yosemite National Park.
+This summer, the overnight camp will be exploring the campgrounds at the beautiful and one of our favorite location Silver Creek, in the mountainous surroundings of Tuolumne, CA located near the Yosemite National Park.
 Silver Creek features a majestic panoramic view of the Tuolumne River Valley.

 Package includes, but is not limited to...

 Food: Three meals per day, snacks, beverages, etc.